 Dr. Gray’s current research interests are Talmud criticism (with a special focus on comparative study of the Babylonian and Jerusalem Talmuds), wealth, poverty, and charity in classical and medieval rabbinic literature, and the application of new theoretical perspectives on law, literature, and history to the reading of medieval Jewish legal literature.

 Dr. Gray is a founding member of the HUC-JIR Faculty Council and served on the HUC-JIR Board of Governors from 2009-2012 as the elected Faculty Governor.
-She is also active in the profession, currently serving as co-chair of the History and Literature of Early Rabbinic Judaism Section of the Society for Biblical Literature and as a member of the Program Committee of the Association for Jewish Studies.
+She will begin serving as NY Faculty Chair on 7/1/2014.
+Dr. Gray is also active in the profession, currently serving as co-chair of the History and Literature of Early Rabbinic Judaism Section of the Society for Biblical Literature and as a member of the Program Committee of the Association for Jewish Studies.
+She also sits on the editorial boards of the Journal of Jewish Ethics and of HUC Press.

 A Talmud in Exile: The Influence of Yerushalmi Avodah Zarah on the Formation of Bavli Avodah Zarah (Providence, RI: Brown Judaic Studies, 2005) (available from amazon.com).

-“Poverty and Community in R. Joseph Karo’s Shulhan Arukh: ‘Law and Literature’ and Halakhic History,” forthcoming in Diné Israel 29 (2012)
+“Poverty and Community in R. Joseph Karo’s Shulhan Arukh: ‘Law and Literature’ and Halakhic History,” Diné Israel 29 (2013)

 “Redemptive Almsgiving and the Rabbis of Late Antiquity,” Jewish Studies Quarterly 18:2 (2011): 144-184